icatcherplus/icatcher_plus/README.md

 `--crop_percent x` where `x` is an integer (default = 0) specifying what percent of the video size to crop from the specified side.
 E.g., if `--crop_mode top` is provided with `--crop_percent 10`, 10% of the video height will be cropped from the top.
 If `--crop_mode left` is provided with `--crop_percent 25`, 25% of the video width will be cropped from the left side, etc.

-For a full command line option list (there are several other optional parameters!) use:

-`python test.py --help`

 # Output format

-Currently we supports 3 output formats, though further formats can be added upon request.
+Currently we supports 2 output formats, though further formats can be added upon request.

 - raw_output: a file where each row will contain the frame number, the class prediction and the confidence of that prediction seperated by a comma
 - compressed: a npz file containing two numpy arrays, one encoding the predicted class (n x 1 int32) and another the confidence (n x 1 float32) where n is the number of frames.
 This file can be loaded into memory using the numpy.load function.
 For the map between class number and name see test.py ("predict_from_video" function).
-- PrefLookTimestamp: will save a file in the format described [here](https://osf.io/3n97m/) describing the output of the automated coding.

 # Datasets access & reproduction of results